 She spends her time focusing not on her sentence, but on programming, including soldering, Spanish, and computer courses, in the hopes that she will one day be free and able to put those skills to use.

 “This has been a wake up call for me,” Charceil says.
 “I take responsibility for the role I played, but my part does not fit the punishment.”

 Sentence: Life without parole

 Offense: Conspiracy to distribute, distribution and possession with intent to distribute cocaine base

-Priors: Possession of cocaine, possession of marijuana, shoplifting, resisting arrest, receiving stolen property, obtaining public assistance by false statement, and other minor priors related to her addiction.
+Priors: Possession of cocaine, possession of marijuana, shoplifting, resisting arrest, receiving stolen property, obtaining public assistance by false statement, in addition to minor priors related to her addiction.

 Year sentenced: 2007

 Projected release date: None